Kids Today!

 My students wrote about becoming reality TV stars and Pokemon masters.
 And two of my twelve students, the world-famous dentist and the millionaire poker player, mentioned promoting themselves on Facebook as a key to their success.

-This entry was posted in Raleigh, teaching, teaching teenagers and tagged , , , , , .
+This entry was posted in Raleigh, Teaching and tagged , , , , , , .
 Bookmark the permalink.

 1. Pingback: Simpson’s Paradox » Pokemon Detractors